 If the Lagoon Field were to become part of Wilden Marsh Nature Reserve, an increase in the marsh herd of Shetland and Galloway rare breed cattle will be necessary for successful ground management.
 Also, the flooded wood growing in the large lagoon could be reduced in area to provide an improved species-rich open and part wooded wetland habitat.

-Until very recently, the Lagoon Field and Wilden Covert were classified “Green Belt“, presumably because someone in power previously considered them essential, or at least beneficial to the health and wellbeing of the North Marsh and its SSSI status.
-It seems to me that an edict from Central Government, ordering the building of new houses and industrial estates to provide work and homes for our burgeoning populace, has the potential to change the minds of those charged with making decisions and promoting local nature on our behalf, or at least it can cause them to revert to a default state of flux.
+Presumably, the Lagoon Field and Wilden Covert was designated “Green Belt Land“, because someone in authority considered them essential, or at least beneficial to the health and wellbeing of the local community.
+It seems to me that an edict from Central Government, ordering the selection and allocation of additional land for the building of new houses and industrial estates, has the potential to change the minds of those charged with making decisions and promoting local nature on our behalf, or at least it can cause them to revert to a default state of flux.

-The importance and true value of the Lower Stour Valley and its wildlife corridor, for both nature and people, should be fully realised and appreciated for its rich and vibrant fauna and flora.
-I don’t agree with the philosophy of some, that “the wildlife will move on somewhere else”.
+The importance and true value of the Lower Stour Valley and its wildlife corridor, for both nature and posterity, should be fully realised and appreciated for its rich and vibrant fauna and flora.
 I don’t want the wildlife to move on somewhere else!
 How many times do we hear people comment on the loss of species in urban settings?
 Is wildlife prejudice on the increase in towns and cities?
 Do people feel that towns and cities are for people and their domesticated two and four-legged and slithering friends only, and that all others should be banshished to the countryside, zoos and country parks?
-Tweety birds would have to stay, of course, there would be a general outcry if the morning chorus were to be banished, but there are people who would like to see it outlawed.
+Tweety birds would have to stay, of course, there would be a general outcry if the morning chorus were to be banished, but there are people who would like to see even this outlawed.
 People with such views do exist – I’ve met some of them.
-All joking aside, though, people are fully entitled to their views and, if they feel strongly enough, they should air them without fear or prejudice.
+People are fully entitled to their views and they should air them without fear or prejudice.

 There are 1945, 1999 and 2007 aerial images of Wilden Marsh, the Lagoon Field, and Wilden Covert here.